pubnub/java/README.md

 This is the official PubNub Java SDK repository.

 PubNub takes care of the infrastructure and APIs needed for the realtime communication layer of your application.
-Work on your app's logic and let PubNub handle sending and receiving data across the world in less than 100ms.
+Let PubNub handle sending and receiving data from your app across the world in less than 100ms.

 ## Get keys